Sally McLaren: Work

 In 1971 the Arts Review critic commented that her earlier work was influenced by Hayter, and although she had absorbed his techniques she subsequently 'turned it to her own ends'.

 Largely abstract, McLaren's work has been described as a 'vision of a rural idyll rooted in the bold sweeps' of the countryside, which rarely dissolves into total abstraction, but treads a path between abstract and a realistic view of nature.

 Her work takes inspiration from the land, seascape and the elements, with her priority being to 'simplify'.
 She is influenced by the feeling of 'walking inside a painting', something she experiences when looking at Mark Rothko's work.
 Her colour palette echoes the landscape: Cinnabar Green and Raw Umber reflects the Wiltshire countryside with Ultramarine and Cobalt blue representing flax fields.
 McLaren's etching observes the marks made on the land and on rock faces, with studio based drawings of graphite-stick and pencil often made from her subconscious.

-Her work in either oils or watercolour projects a pattern of surface colour and her considerable experience of printmaking, using texture to build shapes and colour, results in bold expressive work.
+Her work, in oils or watercolor, uses surface colors.
+Her experience in printmaking involves using texture to build shapes and color in her work.